Phillip Lee (politician): Conservative Party

 Lee's political career began in local politics.
 He joined the Conservatives in Beaconsfield in 1992, becoming a member of its executive board in 1997 and its deputy chairman in 2005.
-Lee ran successfully for the local council in 2001.
+Lee ran for the local council in 2001.
 In the 2005 general election, he campaigned as the party's candidate for what was the safest Labour seat in Wales of Blaenau Gwent in South Wales.
 He polled just 816 votes - all other parties had been put by the wayside when there was a prominent and bitter campaign between Labour, who had imposed an all-women shortlist on the constituency, and the Independent candidate Peter Law, who took the seat.
-After being appointed a priority national candidate on the party's first A-List in 2006, Lee was elected in an open primary in 2009 to be the candidate to represent the local seat of Bracknell in Berkshire at the 2010 general election.
+After being appointed a priority national candidate on the party's first A-List in 2006, Lee was selected in an open primary in 2009 to be the candidate to fight the local seat of Bracknell in Berkshire at the 2010 general election.
 The seven-person short-list also included prominent Conservative commentator Iain Dale, and Rory Stewart.
 At the 2010 general election, Lee retained the seat for his party with a majority of 15,704 votes.